andreoliwa/container-apps/README.md

 # container-apps

-Run apps in Docker containers in your local machine
+Run apps in Docker containers in your local machine.